“Did you smile or laugh a lot yesterday?”

 “Many of us think we need to be serious in order to be taken seriously,” said Vedantam.
 “But researchers are finding that humor is a powerful way to unlock creativity and productivity.”

-Laughter releases the feel-good hormones oxytocin and endorphins, and produces a sense of calm by reducing cortisol.
+Laughter releases endorphins and the feel-good hormone oxytocin, and produces a sense of calm by reducing cortisol.
 With all those positive chemical changes in the brain, laughing “is like exercising, meditating and having sex all at the same time,” according to Vedantam.

 He also pointed out that humor can be used as an educational tool. “[It] allows the message to get in, in a way that’s very sticky.”
 That’s why it can be an ideal delivery vehicle for marketing content.